mwaniki-erastus/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory - creates a directory named my_first_directory in /tmp/ directory 7-movethatfile - moves the file betty from /tmp to alx-system_engineering-devops 8-firstdelete - deletes the file betty in /tmp/my_first_directory
+9-firstdirdeletion - deletes a directory
+10-back - changes working directory to the previous one 11-lists - lists the files including the hidden ones in the current directory, the parent of the current directory and /boot in long format
+12-file_type - prints the file type of the file in the tmp folder